AgisPa/Trends/README.md

 # Trends

-Trends is a Python application designed for in-depth analysis of trend lines present in CSV data.
-Leveraging the pandas DataFrame, the tool intelligently partitions the dataset into subsets with varying sizes, weighted around an increment of interest, enabling a comprehensive and rigorous analysis.
+Trends is a Python application designed for in-depth analysis of trend lines present in data.
+Leveraging the pandas DataFrame, the tool partitions the dataset into subsets with varying sizes, weighted around an increment of interest, enabling a comprehensive and rigorous analysis.

 ## Features